Colin Cowdrey: 1972 to 1976

-Statistical summary
+International centuries

-Cowdrey made 22 Test centuries to equal Wally Hammond's England record, which has subsequently been exceeded.
-Of the 22 Tests in which Cowdrey made a hundred, England won 10, drew 11 and lost 1.
-The defeat was the 1965 match against South Africa at Trent Bridge, in which Cowdrey scored 105.
-He was the first batter to score a Test century against six different nations: Australia, South Africa, the West Indies, New Zealand, India and Pakistan – they were the only Test nations during his career.
+Cowdrey made 22 Test centuries to equal Wally Hammond's England record.
+This has subsequently been exceeded by a number of players.

+Of the 22 Tests in which Cowdrey made a hundred, England won 10, drew 11 and lost one; the defeat was the 1965 match against South Africa at Trent Bridge, in which Cowdrey scored 105.
+He was the first batsman to score a Test century against six different nations: Australia, South Africa, the West Indies, New Zealand, India and Pakistan – they were the only Test nations during his career.
 The table below is a list of Cowdrey's Test centuries:

 Style and personality

 As a batsman, Cowdrey's favourite stroke was the cover drive, at which he excelled, but he had the full array of stokes all around the wicket.
 His quick reflexes also made him an outstanding slip fielder.
 Tom Graveney described him as "a masterly batsman with an excellent technique (who) delighted crowds throughout the world with his style and elegance".
 However, Cowdrey always feared that his wicket was too important to be thrown away and he was sometimes too cautious when facing certain bowlers.
 John Arlott noticed this and commented: "Cowdrey could sink into pits of uncertainty when the fire ceased to burn, allowing himself to be dominated by bowlers inferior to him in skill".
 Cowdrey himself said: "The proudest thing in my career was that I kept surviving".

 Cowdrey adopted a mostly cautious approach to captaincy but always listened to his players.
 He would usually set a field as recommended by the bowler and then stick to it, rather than making frequent changes.
 His greatest asset was man-management as he genuinely cared about his players.
-For example, he always thanked each bowler at the end of a spell and each batter at the end of an innings.
+For example, he always thanked each bowler at the end of a spell and each batsman at the end of an innings.
 Tom Graveney said Cowdrey was the best captain he played under.